top of page

 The Neuroscience of Mindfulness:

-Experience how mindfulness alters your brain
+Experience how mindfulness practices enhance your brain

 Learning Objectives: